Types of Computer Keyboard: Features, Examples & Pictures

 - Kinesis Advantage2: A split keyboard supports the DVORAK layout for easy typing.

-A multimedia keyboard helps you do more than just type.
-It has special keys for music, videos, and other media.
-You can play, pause, or change the volume quickly.
-This keyboard makes using your computer easier and more fun.
-Many people like it for watching movies or listening to music.
+A multimedia keyboard is more than a normal keyboard.
+It has special keys for music, videos, and media.
+You can quickly play, pause, or adjust the volume.
+Many people use it for fun and easy computer control.

 - Microsoft Wired Multimedia Keyboard: A keyboard with buttons to control music and videos.

-- Logitech K120 Multimedia Keyboard: It has special keys for playing, pause, and controlling sound.
+- Logitech K120 Multimedia Keyboard: It has special keys for playing, pausing, and controlling sound.

 - Apple MacBook Air: The laptop uses a chiclet keyboard.
 It feels soft and smooth to type.